DeveloppeurPascal/Delphi-FMX-Game-Snippets/README.md

 ## How to ask a new feature, report a bug or a security issue ?

-If you want an answer from the project owner the best way to ask for a new feature or report a bug is to go to [the GitHub repository](https://github.com/DeveloppeurPascal/Delphi-FMX-Game-Snippets) and [open a new issue](https://github.com/DeveloppeurPascal/Delphi-FMX-Game-Snippets/issues).
+If you want an answer from the project owner the best way to ask for a new feature or report a bug is to go to [the Codeberg repository](https://codeberg.org/PatrickPremartin/Delphi-FMX-Game-Snippets) and [open a new issue](https://codeberg.org/PatrickPremartin/Delphi-FMX-Game-Snippets/issues).

 If you found a security issue please don't report it publicly before a patch is available.
 Explain the case by [sending a private message to the author](https://developpeur-pascal.fr/nous-contacter.php).